 Matrix View

-When using a computational tool for generating possible con_gurations, the resulting
+When using a computational tool to generate possible configurations, the resulting

 set S = fCONFi(C(P1; P2)); 1 _ i _ ng, n can be very large, ranging from

 dozens to hundreds.
-This amount is impossible to explore manually one-be-one, thus
+This amount is impossible to explore manually; thus,

-some preliminary _ltering is crucial.
-The _ltering stage is designed to answer question
+some preliminary filtering is crucial.
+The filtering stage is designed to answer question

 Q1.
 We propose a matrix-based visualization inspired by commonly used heat

 maps (Figure 4a).
-The rows and columns of the Matrix view correspond to interacting
+The rows and columns in the Matrix view correspond to the interacting

-proteins P1 and P2 respectively.
+proteins P1 and P2, respectively.
 Each row or column represents one amino

-acid present in a contact zone of some of the con_gurations CONFi(C(P1; P2)).
+acid present in a contact zone in some of the configurations CONFi(C(P1; P2)).

 The rows and columns are formed only by those amino acids from the interacting

-proteins which are in contact in at least one con_guration.
+proteins that are in contact in at least one configuration.
 The contact between

 the amino acids is based on their Euclidean distance.
 Two amino acids are considered

-to be in contact if their distance is between 3 and 5 _A.
-This range can be
+to be in contact if their distance is between 3 and 5 Å. This range can be

 interactively changed by the user.
-The color of each cell in the matrix corresponds
+The colour of each cell in the matrix corresponds

 to the number of occurrences of the corresponding interacting amino acids in the

-set S of all con_gurations.
-The colored lists of amino acids can be interpreted as
+set S of all configurations.
+The coloured lists of amino acids can be interpreted as

 histograms, encoding the number of their occurrences.
-The intense red color represents
+The intense red colour represents

-the pairs of amino acids that are interacting in most of the con_gurations.
+the pairs of amino acids that are interacting in most of the configurations.
 The

-Matrix view serves directly for _ltering out improbable solutions by the interactive
+Matrix view serves directly for filtering out improbable solutions using the interactive

 user-driven selection of cells.
 The selection is performed by clicking on individual